 Reminder email sequence

-Reminder email sequences are typical of the event email campaigns where you invite a lead to participate in your webinar or conference and send them regular reminders so they won’t forget to show up.
+Reminder email sequences are typical of the event email campaigns where you invite a lead to participate in your webinar or big sales and send them regular reminders so they won’t forget to show up.

-Alternatively, you can use these sequences to remind your prospects about the already booked demo or meeting.
-Not to mix them with follow-up sequences, keep in mind that the goal of the reminder email sequences is to get a prospect to the event/meeting/call they’ve already agreed to participate in.
+Alternatively, you can use these sequences to remind your prospects about the demo or meeting they’ve already booked.
+Do not mix them with follow-up sequences; remember that the reminder email sequences aim to get a prospect to the event/meeting/call they’ve already agreed to participate in.

 After the first reminder email, send another email within this sequence closer to the event date: